nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

     * Pros:
         * Easy to implement as the arguments can be tokenized in the event of inputs with multiple arguments.
         * Able to handle multiple arguments as input for Category (with prefix "c/") is optional.
-    * Cons: Less convenience for the user.
+    * Cons: Less convenience for the user as more needs to be typed (at least 3 characters).

 ### Calculate net profits feature